KittyGiraudel/sass-guidelines/en/_naming.md

 # Naming conventions

-In this section, we will not deal with the best CSS naming conventions for maintainability and scale; not only is that up to you, it's also out of the scope of a Sass styleguide.
+In this section, we will not deal with the best CSS naming conventions for maintainability and scale; not only is that up to you, it’s also out of the scope of a Sass styleguide.
 I suggest those recommended by [CSS Guidelines](http://cssguidelin.es/#naming-conventions).

 There are a few things you can name in Sass, and it is important to name them well so the whole code base looks both consistent and easy to read: